This easy chicken satay recipe packs a punch with a zesty peanut dipping sauce! Serve as an appetizer or over rice noodles for a complete meal.

 How to make the perfect peanut dipping sauce

-To serve, garnish the grilled chicken skewers with lime juice, then spoon some of the sauce over the grilled chicken skewers.
+To serve, garnish the grilled chicken skewers with some fresh lime juice, then spoon some of the sauce over the grilled chicken skewers.
 Serve with more dipping sauce.
 Optionally, plate the chicken satay over rice noodles to make this a complete meal.

 How to prep the chicken for grilling